brunocodutra/webapp-webpack-plugin/README.md

 > https://github.com/brunocodutra/webapp-webpack-plugin/blob/master/test/fixtures/expected/html

-HTML injection is skipped for a particular `html-webpack-plugin` if either `inject` or `favicons` properties are set to `false` in its configuration object.
+HTML injection is skipped for a particular `html-webpack-plugin` if either `inject` or `favicons` properties are set to `false` in its configuration object, unless `inject` is set to `'force'` in
+the configuration of `webapp-webpack-plugin`.

 ## Advanced Usage